As plant based milk alternatives increase in popularity, many are wondering if oat milk is healthy and what advantages it can bring to your body.

 "Health reasons aren’t alternative milks main strengths, as its real selling points are in the name - it’s an alternative," Jessica highlights.
 "It has less of an impact on the environment, is a great option for people following a vegan diet or are lactose intolerant, or if you have ethical concerns with farming."

 Those with allergies can also benefit from oat milk, with the drink gluten-free and naturally free of lactose, nuts and soy.

 Is Oat milk good for weight loss and why?

 Oat milk is definitely better for weight loss than whole milk says Mina:

-“Unsweetened oat milk contains around half the calories of whole cow’s milk, less than a quarter of the fat content and less sugars,” she tells us.
-“In comparison, skimmed milk contains around 90 calories per cup, whereas unsweetened oat milk contains just 60, so oat milk may be a better option for those looking to lose weight.”
+"Unsweetened oat milk contains around half the calories of whole cow's milk, less than a quarter of the fat content and less sugars," she tells us.
+"In comparison, skimmed milk contains around 90 calories per cup, whereas unsweetened oat milk contains just 60, so oat milk may be a better option for those who are wondering how to lose weight (opens in new tab)."

 Nutritionist Jessica adds that oat milk can also help suppress appetite and cravings when trying to lose weight too.

 "Oat milk is high in levels of protein and dietary fibre, which means when you consume it you tend to feel fuller for longer, keeping away the effects of hungry," she says.
 Scientists at Louisiana State University (opens in new tab) support this, with their research finding regular oat consumption can help regulate our appetite.

 When considering oat milk and it's weight loss abilities with other plant-based alternatives, it does fall a bit short.

 "Compared to other plant-based milks, oat milk is the most calorific and contains fairly high amounts of carbohydrates so may not be suitable for those on low carb diets (opens in new tab)," says Mina.